 - Total Shareholders’ Equity – $540,000

-Find out the equity multiplier of Tee Wear.
+Let us find out the equity multiplier of Tee Wear.

-First, we will find out the total assets.
+First, let us calculate the total assets.

 - Total assets = (Current Assets + Non-current Assets) = ($36,000 + $144,000) = $180,000.